tommililja/Farse/README.md

         }
 ```

 > Note: All parsers are organized under the Parse module so that both user-defined and built-in parsers can be accessed uniformly.
+Creating pre-defined parsers is optional, you can of course parse, map, bind, and validate directly.

 With the following types.